LUI-TECH/VoidGaze/ProgressReport/Report.md

-# The task has been done over the previous week/weeks
+# 1.The task has been done over the previous week/weeks

-# The amount of time spend on the task
+# 2.The amount of time spend on the task

-# The meeting feedback
+# 3.The meeting feedback

-# plan for the next week
+# 4.Plan for the next week